Moduli spaces of curves with polynomial point counts: Polynomiality for gleq8

 \subsection{The weight spectral sequence and the Getzler--Kapranov graph complex}

-The rational singular cohomology groups $\{H^*(\Mb_{g,n})\}_{g,n}$ form a modular cooperad $H(\Mb)$ that compatibly encodes the symmetric group actions and the pullbacks to boundary strata.
-This cooperad is one of motivic structures, i.e., the symmetric group actions and pullbacks to boundary strata respect the associated Hodge structures and $\ell$-adic Galois representations.
-We study the Feynman transform of $H(\Mb)$, which we denote $\GK$.
-See \cite{GetzlerKapranov} for the theory of modular (co)operads and their Feynman transforms.
-Each piece of this Feynman transform $\GK_{g,n}$ is a \emph{Getzler-Kapranov graph complex}, cf. \cite[Sections~2.3-2.5]{PayneWillwacher21}.
-The differential on $\GK_{g,n}$ comes from the modular cooperad operations, which are built from pullacks to boundary strata.
+The rational singular cohomology groups $\{H^*(\Mb_{g,n})\}_{g,n}$ together with their symmetric group actions and pullbacks to boundary strata form a structure called a \emph{modular cooperad}, defined precisely in \cite{GetzlerKapranov}.
+This cooperad, which we denote $H(\Mb)$, is one of motivic structures, meaning the symmetric group actions and pullbacks to boundary strata respect the associated Hodge structures and $\ell$-adic Galois representations.

+In order to prove results about the cohomology of the open moduli spaces $\M_{g,n}$, we study the Feynman transform of $H(\Mb)$, which we denote $\GK$.
+For each $(g, n)$, the component $\GK_{g,n}$ is a \emph{Getzler-Kapranov graph complex}, c.f.\ \cite[Definition 2.2]{PayneWillwacher24b}.
+We shall describe generators of this complex explicitly below.
+Roughly speaking, they are elements of the cohomology of the sources of gluing maps that arise in the boundary stratification of $\Mb_{g,n}$.
+The differential on $\GK_{g,n}$ is constructed from pullbacks along gluing maps.
+The cohomology of the complex $\GK_{g,n}$ provides information about the compactly supported cohomology of $\M_{g,n}$.
+For a short introduction with more details, we refer the reader to \cite[Sections~2.3-2.5]{PayneWillwacher24b}.

 The generators for $\mathsf{GK}_{g,n}$ are stable graphs $\Gamma$ of genus $g$ with $n$ legs, in which each vertex $v$ is decorated by a cohomology class $\gamma_v\in H^{k_v}(\Mb_{g_v,n_v})$.
 Here, $g_v$ and $n_v$ are the genus and valence of the vertex $v$, respectively.
 We denote such a generator by $[\Gamma,\gamma]$, where $\Gamma$ is the underlying stable graph and $\gamma=(\gamma_v)_{v\in V(\Gamma)}$ is the decoration.
 The \emph{weight} of a generator is the sum of the cohomological degrees of the decorations at each vertex: $k=\sum_v k_v$.
 The differential respects the weights, and the complex splits as a direct sum